dg-data/tidbits/_posts/2020-06-02-vuejs-example.md

             'hTotals': (home, 'TOTALS') + get_stats(hls['tstsg']), 'vTotals': (visitor, 'TOTALS') + get_stats(vls['tstsg']),
             'success': True})
 ```
-I think Vue.js is more flexible while Django has more restricted, but more straightforward at the same time.
+I think Vue.js is more flexible while Django has more restrictions, but it is more straightforward at the same time.
+The underlying templates to produce the tables are similar whatever the implementation is.
 The applications are ready to access both at [Heroku](http://box-scores.herokuapp.com) and [PythonAnywhere](http://boxscores.pythonanywhere.com).